Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

 For each node of $\PT(T)$, we consider at most one pair consisting of an up-layer and a down-layer.
-The treatment of nodes differs, based on their parent.
+Crucially, for each maximal set of consecutive siblings, we consider a number of pairs proportional to the minimum of their number and $\log n$; considering one pair for each of the siblings would be correct but inefficient.
+This leads to a different treatment of nodes based on their parent.
 We have two cases.